 - Book onto a cake making class at www.angelfoodkitchen.co.uk

-Alongside a whole load of fish and chip takeaways, Brighton surprised me with it’s extensive offering of vegan, vegetarian and health conscious eateries.
+Alongside a whole load of fish and chip takeaways, Brighton delighted me with its extensive offering of vegan, vegetarian and health conscious eateries.

 So whatever it is that takes your fancy, Brighton does a flippin’ impressive job to accommodate!

-which I would highly recommend.
-My boyfriend LOVES a burger but he also LOVED this restaurant, so don’t be put off by the ‘vegetarian’ thing.
+- Food for friends, in The Lanes, which I would highly recommend.
+Even if you love a burger you’ll love this restaurant, so don’t be put off by the ‘vegetarian’ thing.

 - Fortune of War

-- Riki Tik Beach Bar (website here) Brighton’s version of DubJam – A slice of Jamaica, amazing rum punches and right on the beach front!- Mash Tun Pub (laid back atmosphere)
+- Riki Tik Beach Bar – A slice of Jamaica, amazing rum punches and right on the beach front!

 - Pitcher & Piano for cocktails (expresso martinis are amazing!
 Also picks up with music and atmosphere in the evenings)